pbiron/hide-try-gutenberg-callout/README.md

 ready to get WordPress 4.9.8 out the door :-)

 * add multisite support
-    * For example, it would probably be a good idea to allow site admins to have all of the existing functionality for all sites in a network and but allow them to override those settings on a site-by-site basis
+    * For example, it would probably be a good idea to allow site admins to specifty all of the existing functionality for all sites in a network and but allow them to override those settings on a site-by-site basis
 * add unit tests
     * and do more extensive "manual" testing
 * consider releasing through the w.org repo
-    * once the above items are taken care of
+    * once the above items are taken care of, of course

 ## Settings